peqdb/macos/README.md

 7. Attempt to open Downmix Renderer.app
 8. Click "Done" when MacOS says "Apple could not verify “Downmix Renderer” is free of malware that may harm your Mac or compromise your privacy."
 9. In MacOS System Settings > Privacy and Security > Security, if prompted, click "Open Anyway," for the DownMix Renderer, and follow further instructions
+10. Allow microphone access for Downmix Renderer
-10. In the Downmix Renderer, select BlackHole 16ch as your input device and your 2-channel DAC as your output device
+11. In the Downmix Renderer, select BlackHole 16ch as your input device and your 2-channel DAC as your output device
-11. Optionally, adjust the preamp value according to your needs
+12. Optionally, adjust the preamp value according to your needs